uxiew/codemirror-shiki/packages/editor/README.md

 # ShikiEditor

-[WIP]
+[WIP]!

 ShikiEditor is a code editor.
-It based on codemirror and shiki.
-If you're looking for a code editor whose syntax highlighting is similar to vscode, but not as big as monaco, it's for you.
-Or use @cmshiki/core.
+It's based on codemirror and shiki.
+If you're looking for a lightweight code editor with syntax highlighting similar to vscode, then this one's for you.
+It relies on @cmshiki/shiki.

 ## Usage